pippinbarr/cart253-2018/modules/core-functions-with-parameters-and-return-values/core-functions-with-parameters-and-return-values.md

 ## Modularity and reuse!

-There are two main reasons why functions are so great, and they have special names!
+Again, are two main reasons why functions are so great, and they have special names!

 Functions are ___modular___.
 We can tidy our code into separate, self-contained blocks that make sense as a unit.
 Our code becomes more organised, more readable, easier to fix.
+(Often we also talk about this as __encapsulation__.)

 Functions are ___reusable___.
 We can use a function over and over again without writing out all the code in it.
 This makes our programming more efficient and less lengthy.
 It's like free code!